DaveyJH/ci-portfolio-one-v4/README.md

 - *[Font Awesome](https://fontawesome.com/)*
     - The project uses icons from Font Awesome version 5
 - *[Coolors.co](https://coolors.co)*
-    - The color scheme, and subsequent shades and tones, were generated via this application
+    - The colour scheme, and subsequent shades and tones, were generated via this application
 - *[Visual Studio Code](https://code.visualstudio.com/)*
     - I have used this IDE as I had a very limited experience with an older version.
 The extensions available have allowed me to customize my workspace and become more efficient
         - Special mention to *[YuichiNukiyama](https://github.com/YuichiNukiyama)* for their *[Preview on Web Server](https://github.com/YuichiNukiyama/vscode-preview-server)* extension as this allowed a very quick visual representation of changes made